lav3ll/stock-savvy/README.md

+# Stock Savvy

+## Description
+StockSavvy is a web application designed to assit you with essential data about the stock market.
+Stock Savvy provides you with the tootls to track and analyse key stock information.
+* Monitor metrics such as ...
+* Keep up with market trends with the search feature

+## Usage
+[insert screenshot of web app]

+## Credits

+## License

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.